Image "Primes èlectriques, Boulevard Saint Michel" (No. 41) (1913-1914), framed

 5-colored frequency-modulated reproduction on 260g rives letters.
 Limited edition 250 copies.
 Motif size 61.2 x 52 cm (h/b).
 Blade format 80 x 60 cm (h/b).
 Framed in silver solid wood framing with a passe -partout, glazed.
 Format 85.2 x 76 cm (h/b). © Pracusa SA 2018653, CNAP, photographer: Yves Chenot.

-"It is the heartbeat of the actively living person", Robert Delaunay stated about the human feeling of the human feeling for the harmonious tuning of colors.
-According to the understanding of Robert and Sonia, the human eye takes colors as vibrations, rhythms, depths and variations - comparable to music.
-The work of the Ukrainian mirrors t clearly her intensive relationship with music and poetry.
+, Robert Delaunay observed that "it is the heartbeat of the actively living person," reflecting on humanity's sense of proportion and the harmonious interplay of colors.
+According to Robert and Sonia, the human eye perceives colors as vibrations, rhythms, depths, and variations—comparable to music.
+The Ukrainian artist's work clearly reflects her intense relationship with music and poetry.

 Sonia Terk was born in Gradiesk in 1855 and died in Paris in 1979.
-She grew up in St. Petersburg and came to the academy to Karlsruhe in 1903.
-Two years later, she ended the training at the Paris Academié de la Palette.
+She grew up in St. Petersburg and came to Karlsruhe in 1903 to study at the Academy.
+Two years later, she completed her studies at the Académié de la Palette in Paris.

-In the Paris gallery of Wilhelm Uhde, Sonia's first man, the painter debuted in 1908.
-After getting to know young artists Robert Delaunay at this meeting point, Uhde agreed to a separation and she married Robert in 1910.
-This "love at first glance" was the connection of two remarkable artists.
-They had the same ideas and were often sparkling fun.
-The couple's Paris studio became the center of the artistic avant -garde in the wild 20s.
+The painter made her debut in 1908 at the Paris gallery of Wilhelm Uhde, Sonia's first husband.
+After meeting Robert Delaunay at this gathering place for young artists, Uhde agreed to a separation, and she married Robert in 1910.
+This "love at first sight" united two remarkable artistic personalities.
+They shared the same ideas and often sparked each other's creativity.
+The couple's Parisian studio became a hub of the artistic avant-garde during the Roaring Twenties.

 - reproduction